WHAT IS COUNSELLING?

 People come to counselling for all sorts of reasons, usually because they are having difficulties in their lives or relationships which are causing them to feel unhappy, anxious or dissatisfied.

 With this new self awareness and understanding, you and your counsellor will be able to work together to think about situations from different perspectives.
-Part of this might involve putting yourself in someone else's shoes, which can help you to work out how they really feel or mean, as opposed to what you assume they do.
+Part of this might involve putting yourself in someone else's shoes, which can help you to work out what they might really think or feel about a situation, as opposed to what you assume they do.

 You can have more control over your life when you understand how your your past experiences have shaped the person you are today.